Updated on 27 May 2015.

 You can pay into one Cash ISA and one Investment ISA each tax year.
 If you accidentally pay into multiple Cash ISAs or multiple Investment ISAs within the same tax year then your second ISA will be invalid and not eligible for tax relief.

-Rather than withdrawing the money or closing the account you should contact the HMRC ISA Helpline, explain the issue and follow their instructions.
+Rather than withdrawing the money or closing the account you should contact HMRC's ISA Helpline, explain the issue and follow their instructions.

 Written by Martin at money.co.uk